Lemon Rice Recipe (Chitranna)

-Lemon Rice (Chitranna) is a popular South Indian rice preparation where cooked rice is flavored with lemon juice and a few more simple ingredients.
-Try my easy recipe here (vegan, can be easily made gluten-free).
+Lemon Rice (Chitranna) is a popular South Indian rice preparation where cooked rice is flavored with lime juice and a few other simple ingredients.
+Try my easy recipe to make it.

-Here are some more rice recipes that you may like – Tahri, Ellu Sadam, Kerala Style Ghee Rice, Indian Black Pepper Rice, Green Mango Rice, Palak Rice, and Turmeric Rice.
+You may like some more rice recipes: Tahri, Ellu Sadam, Jeera Rice, Ghee Rice, Black Pepper Rice, and Raw Mango Rice.

 About Lemon Rice

-Lemon Rice (Chitranna) is a traditional South Indian rice preparation where cooked rice is flavored with lemon juice and tempered with peanuts, curry leaves, and a few more simple ingredients.
+Lemon Rice (Chitranna, Elumichai Sadam) is a traditional South Indian rice preparation in which cooked rice is flavored with lime juice and tempered with peanuts, curry leaves, and other simple ingredients.

-It is very easy to make, needs basic pantry ingredients, and comes together in under 15 minutes.
+It is easy to make, needs basic pantry ingredients, and comes together in under 15 minutes.

-Lemon rice is a great recipe to utilize the leftover rice.
+Lemon rice is a great recipe to utilize leftover rice.

-Serve it for a comforting meal or pack it for office or school lunch boxes.
+Serve it with coconut chutney, mango pickle, and papad for a comforting meal, or pack it for office or school lunch boxes.
 You can also serve it as a side dish with festive South Indian meals.

 Ingredients

-Rice – Sona Masuri is the preferred choice to make lemon rice.
-Having said that, you can use any white short-grain nonsticky rice or basmati rice as well.
+Cooked Rice – Sona Masuri is the preferred choice for the South Indian lemon rice recipe.
+However, you can also use any white short-grain, nonsticky rice or basmati rice.

-Cook the rice beforehand and make sure to cool it down completely before stir-frying it with other ingredients.
-Day-old rice is perfect to make this recipe.
+Cook the rice beforehand and cool it down completely before stir-frying it with the other ingredients.
+Day-old rice is perfect for this recipe.

 Oil – Traditionally, chitranna is made using sesame oil.
-You can also use ghee or any vegetable oil as a substitute.
+You can also use ghee or any cooking oil such as peanut oil, coconut oil, sunflower oil, etc, as a substitute.

 Curry Leaves – Adds a subtle flavor and aroma.
 Make sure to use fresh green curry leaves.